What is Dental Public Health?

 Dental public health is focused on evaluating oral health and healthcare needs of populations.
 It provides leadership and expertise in population-based dentistry, oral health surveillance, policy development, and community-level disease prevention and treatment.

-The Dental Public Health Research core focuses on oral disease occurrence, risk factors, prevention, and treatment.
-The Marshfield Clinic serves residents of north-central Wisconsin and this is an ideal setting to conduct dental public health research.
-Both dental and medical care is delivered to a large number of residents, and this captured information can be used secondarily to conduct population-based research on the connection between oral health and systemic diseases.
+The Dental Public Health Research core focuses on oral disease occurrence, risk factors, prevention, and treatment in defined populations.
+The Marshfield Clinic Health System serves residents of north-central Wisconsin and this is an ideal setting to conduct dental public health research.
+Both dental and medical care is delivered to a large number of residents, and this captured information can be used to conduct population-based research on the connection between oral health and systemic diseases.

 - Oral health literacy;